AdaCore/gnatstudio/docs/users_guide/plugins.rst

-Useful plug-ins
+Useful plugins
 ===============

-User plug-ins
+User plugins
 ^^^^^^^^^^^^^

-GPS comes with a number of plug-ins, some of which are activated by default.
-Control which plug-ins are activated by using the :menuselection:`Tools --> Plug-ins` menu.
+GPS comes with a number of plugins, some of which are activated by default.
+Control which plugins are activated by using the :menuselection:`Edit --> Preferences --> Plugins` menu.

-This section discusses a few of the many plug-ins built in to GPS.
-The :menuselection:`Tools --> Plug-ins` menu shows their description, so you can decide whether you want them enabled.
+This section discusses a few of the many plugins built in to GPS.
+The preferences dialog shows their description, so you can decide whether you want them enabled.

 The :file:`auto_highlight_occurrences.py` module